abhisheks008/DL-Simplified/Rice Image Classification/Model/README.md

 **WHAT I HAD DONE**

+First I imported all the required libraries and dataset for this project.
+Then I imported the dataset and split it into training, validation and testing sets in the ratio 70:20:10.
+Then I proceeded to build the model.
 I have developed 3 deep learning models to classify the images.
 First I used a ANN to classify the images.
 But I didn't get a good accuracy.
 Secondly I used a CNN to classify the images, but the model was overfitting on the training data.
 Lastly, I used a CNN with MaxPooling layers and got a satisfactory accuracy score.

 **MODELS USED**